Call for appointment:410-328-4323 410-328-4323

 Why Come to UMMC for the Treatment of Neurological Infections?

-The neurosurgeons at the University of Maryland Medical Center have extensive experience in treating a variety of neurological infections.
-As a tertiary Medical Center, the Department of Neurosurgery receives many complex neurological referrals.
+The neurologists at the University of Maryland Medical Center have extensive experience in treating a variety of neurological infections.
+As a tertiary Medical Center, the Department of Neurology receives many complex neurological referrals.